Tajamul21/HF-Fed/README.md

 for customized X-ray reconstruction.
 Experimental results demonstrate HF-Fed’s competitive performance, offering a promising solution for enhancing X-Ray imaging without the need for data sharing.
 This study significantly contributes to the evolving body of literature on the potential advantages of federated learning in the healthcare sector.
-It offers valuable insights for policymakers and healthcare providers holistically
+It offers valuable insights for policymakers and healthcare providers holistically.